joshkennede/wsecu-vending-machine-challenge/README.md

 - This is complete on the backend side, I ran out time implenting on the front end.
   - Backend Endpoint: POST api/vendingmachine
   - Frontend URL: vending/purchase
-## Requirement - 2: Track remaining inventory of an item
+## Requirement - 2: Track remaining inventory of an item and all inventory
 - This is complete on the backend and frontend.
+There are two calls (one for a single inventory and one for all inventory)
   - Backend Endpoint: GET api/vendingmachine/product/{productId}
+  - Backend Endpoint: GET api/vendingmachine/product/
   - Frontend URL: vending/inventory
 ## Requirement - 3: Record refunds of a transaction
 - This is complete on the backend and frontend.